UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 #### Other assorted changes

+- Finding Aid Information fields and Repository information data are now visible in the PUI
+  - Finding Aid Information data shows up at the bottom of top-level resource/collection records, and Repository information data shows up at the bottom of most (if not all) PUI records
+  - (Note: we haven't entered repository-level contact data into ASpace--and so this section shows up as blank--because our collections don't all have the same contact details.)
+  - *[link to staff manual section on where in a resource record to enter contact information (and how), since it will be different for each department]*
 - Accession records can now be linked to individual Archival Objects (instead of just to Resource records)
   - *[link to staff manual section]*
 - Users can update their own SUI passwords